kizito9898/IT-Documentation/Windows-Server/Windows-Server.md

 ---
 ## whoami command

-- Displays the fully qualified Domain Name (Fqdn) of the currently logged- in user, in
+- Displays the fully qualified Domain Name (Fqdn) of the currently logged- in user, includes domain hierarchy in the output.

 ## VM Network Configuration